aaronsawatsky/projects/README.md

 # "War" RNG

 A random number generator that mimics a combat scenario in a role-playing game.
 It compares two numbers against eachother within a range (1-600) that represent attack values for the player and "boss".
 The higher number wins and the user is greeted with a message: either "You Died" or "You Defeated".

+# Harry Potter Memory Game

+This is a classic memory game using a simple Harry Potter API.